Bharathmca68/AWS-Secret-Manager/README.md

-# AWS-Secret-Manager
+# AWS-Secret-Manager with simple nodeJS Application

-This repository explains how to connect with AWS-secret Manager and fetch the secret from AWS
+Using AWS Secrets Manager to Securely Store and Retrieve App Secrets in Node.js.